Swimming and cycling holiday in a luxury apartment

 In the living room, two luxury sofas can easily convert to comfortable beds and accommodate 2 additional persons for an unforgettable stay in Nice.

 For your enjoyment, the apartment is equipped with a large flat screen television with satellite channels (including ENGLISH NEWS, BBC PRIME.
-ESPN USA), free and illimited internet access and air conditioning.
+ESPN USA), free and illimited internet access by optic fiber and air conditioning.

 ACCESS TO PUBLIC CARPARKS - PARKING METERS

-English, Spanish, Italian and French -speaking representative on hand to answer any questions.
+English, Spanish and French -speaking representatives on hand to answer any questions.

 The city of Nice occupies an exceptional natural site in the heart of the French Riviera as Côte d'Azur is often known in English.
 That Mediterranean coastline of the south eastern corner of France, extends from Menton near the Italian border in the east to either Hyères or Cassis in the west.
 It is a privileged crossroads between the Alps, Provence, Corsica and Italy.
 Blessed by a sunny, temperate climate, it attracts visitors from around the world.